 In recent times however, the group has been taking on more and more projects that are not directly related to the City’s financial system.
 For example, we recently developed an application for the tracking and management of the City’s low-flow toilets replacement program – a water conservation program offered for free to Redwood City’s water customers.
 We have also taken on support of the internal GIS program.

 In addition to supporting the software needs of the City’s internal departments, the Software Development group also sells software support and development services to other agencies.
-Our clients include South Bayside System Authority, the cities of Burlingame, South San Francisco and San Bruno, and the Bay Area Water Supply and Conservation Agency (BAWSCA).
+Our clients include South Bayside System Authority, the cities of Burlingame and East Palo Alto, and the Bay Area Water Supply and Conservation Agency (BAWSCA).

 The City’s financial system is undoubtedly of the “legacy” generation.
 Some of our efforts have to do with modernizing existing features for our Intranet portal – a set of web-based applications for use by internal City staff.
 We are also looking at ways to make it easier for the Redwood City resident community to conduct financial and other transactions with the City.
 In recent years, we have developed applications for business owners to renew their Business Licenses via our website, and for Utility customers to sign up for electronic bills*.